 The following table shows how agentic workflows redefine the standard for business efficiency compared to traditional generative models:

-In this article, we’ll explore in-depth how these four business areas are utilising agents that independently reason, act and resolve issues:
+In this article, we’ll explore in-depth how these four business areas are utilising agents that, with human oversight, can reason through problems and help resolve issues:

 Customer service agentic AI use cases.